Master The ‘So What Test’ – Ask the So What Question

 3. The So What Test helps you to tailor your presentation to your audience.

 When you ask yourself “So what?”, you are forcing yourself to consider the perspective of your audience.
 What do they care about?
 What are they interested in?
-By considering these questions, you can ensure that your presentation is tailored to the needs and interests of your audience, which can make it more impactful and memorable.
+By considering these questions, you can ensure that your presentation is tailored to the needs and interests of your audience, which can make it more memorable.

 How to use the So What Test